Configure Metadata Extraction for OCF Data Sources

 3. Run MDE manually or schedule MDE.

-Query-based extraction allows users to customize metadata extraction down to the level of specific metadata types, such as tables, columns, views, and other by using custom queries:
+In addition to custom queries, most OCF connectors support the capability to customize metadata extraction down to the level of specific metadata types, such as tables, columns, views, and other by using custom queries.

 • The extraction of schema, table, view, and column metadata is always enabled and cannot be disabled.